joaberch/goSearch/README.md

 # goSearch
 [![Go Report Card](https://goreportcard.com/badge/github.com/joaberch/goSearch)](https://goreportcard.com/report/github.com/joaberch/goSearch)
-A lightweight CLI search engine built in Go that recursively search words across files from a specified folder using an in-memory or a compressed XML inverted index.
+A lightweight CLI search engine in Go that recursively searches words across files from a specified folder using an in-memory or a compressed XML inverted index.

 ---

 ## Features
-- Quick recursive search for words across files and folders.
+- Fast recursive search for words across files and folders.
 - Work in-memory with optional XML persistence for even faster search.
 - Registering custom indexes to search through huge amounts of data in a short time.
 - Recursive parsing of the file tree with filter.
-- Pure Go CLI with ***0** external dependencies.
+- Pure Go CLI with **0** external dependencies.

 ---